mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

 <b>Mabuchi:</b> The peak at 90km/h is due to the resonance of the exhaust sound.
-We would like to fix that somewhat.
-We're thinking about using a bulkhead.
+We would like to fix that somehow.
+We're thinking about changing the bulkhead.

-<b>Watari:</b> In relation to sound, another aspect of the imbalance I mentioned earlier is that some parts of the interior can produce a cheap sound.
+<b>Watari:</b> In relation to sound, another aspect of the imbalance I mentioned earlier is that some parts of the interior can produce cheap noises.
 I think it would be good to eliminate these noises in places like the dashboard and steering column.

-In terms of ride comfort and up-and-down vibration, the sprung frequency of 1.5Hz is about standard for this class of car, but what the user thinks will depend on what is important to them.
-If it were a real family car, I think it would be better to lower the spring rates a little more.
-On the other hand, I think street racers will have to raise them even higher than this.
+In terms of ride comfort and up-and-down vibration, the sprung frequency of 1.5Hz is about standard for this class of car, but what the user thinks will depend on their priorities.
+If it were really being used as a family car, I think it would be better to lower the spring rates a little more.
+On the other hand, I think street racers will want to raise them even higher than this.
 I've been thinking lately that cars like this should offer two different spring constants for the suspension.